canonical/snap-recommendation-service/README.md

 ## Production

 In production there is one server.
 Flask serve the built React files plus API endpoints.

-1. Build with `yarn build`
-2. Move build output into Flask
-   - All the .js and .css files need to be moved to 'static' folder
-   - 'index.html' needs to be in the 'templates' folder
-3. Run the server with `flask run`

 ## Architecture
 The Snap Recommendation Service consists of two main components: